Fairbanks North Star Borough Court Records

 Electronic Filing

 New civil, small claims, and minor offense cases can be filed electronically through TrueFiling (AKFile).
-Documents may also be filed by email pursuant to Presiding Judge Administrative Order 19-02, or dropped off at the courthouse lobby drop box.
+Documents may also be filed by email under Presiding Judge Administrative Order 19-02, or dropped off at the courthouse lobby drop box.

 Are Court Records Public in Fairbanks North Star Borough?

-Alaska law establishes a strong presumption of public access to court records.
-Under the Alaska Public Records Act (AS 40.25.110), government records—including court documents—are generally available for public inspection and copying.
-The Alaska Rules of Administration reinforce this principle; Administrative Rule 37.5 governs access to court records specifically and provides that all case records are open to the public unless a statute, court rule, or court order designates them as confidential.
+Alaska law creates a strong presumption of public access to court records.
+Under the Alaska Public Records Act (AS 40.25.110), government records — including court documents — are generally available for public inspection and copying.
+Administrative Rule 37.5 reinforces this principle and specifies that all case records are open to the public unless a statute, court rule, or court order designates them as confidential.

 Records That Are Not Public